 In some cases, the broken device pieces could not be found.
 This complication could result in the foreign object becoming embedded in the wall of the uterus.
 It could also result in perforation of the uterus, and potentially the errant device piece could travel to nearby organs, causing further injury.Have Any Paragard IUD Lawsuits Settled?

 Not yet.
-The cases have not yet been combined into an MDL, but it is expected that they will.
-After that occurs, settlement negotiations will usually not begin until results from the few bellwether trials are known.The Importance of Seeking Expert Legal Help
+More than 50 separate cases were recently transferred to MDL.
+Settlement negotiations will usually not begin until results from the few bellwether trials are known.The Importance of Seeking Expert Legal Help

 As we stated at the beginning of this article, lawsuits involving dangerous medical devices present a host of complications and complexities.
 Pharmaceutical corporations have very deep pockets and will hire experienced legal counsel to defend cases that could affect their staggering profits.
 Each state has different time limits within which you must act in order to preserve your legal rights.
 If you or a loved one sustained injuries caused by the Paragard IUD, it is crucial that you retain an attorney with a depth of experience in medical device manufacturer litigation.